wanyos2005/carserve/cheapCommands.md

 confirm the content or variable of a docker container file: docker compose -f docker-compose.aws.yml exec social-service env | grep secret key

+building the apk and bundle:
+flutter build apk --release //for unoffficial apk you can send to people inboxes to download

+flutter build appbundle --release // for playstore